kshlsa/fortress/docs/developers/faucet.md

 All addresses **MUST** be authenticated using ReCAPTCHA before requesting tokens.
 :::

-To prevent the faucet account from draining the available funds, the Torque testnet faucet imposes a maximum number of requests for a period of time.
+To prevent the faucet account from draining the available funds, the Fortress testnet faucet imposes a maximum number of requests for a period of time.
 By default, the faucet service accepts 1 request per day per address.
 You can request {{ $themeConfig.project.testnet_denom }} from the [Faucet](./../../developers/faucet) for each address only once every 24h.
 If you try to request multiple times within the 24h cooldown phase, no transaction will be initiated.
 Please try again in 24 hours.

 ## Amount